lightly-ai/lightly/docs/source/docker/integration/s3fs-fuse.rst

   s3fs simple-test-bucket-igor /s3-mount -o passwd_file=${HOME}/.passwd-s3fs

-Use the S3 storage for Lightly Docker
+Use S3 Storage with Lightly Docker
 ---------------------------------------

 Now we can use the docker run command and use the `/s3-mount` directory as the